SCCNPS

 As indicated above, the Upper Filiorum property was acquired on December 30, 2009.

-For more information, please see the following City of Rancho Palos Verdes web page:
+For more information about the Palos Verdes Nature Preserve, please see the following City of Rancho Palos Verdes web page:

 Machado Lake Ecosystem Rehabilitation Project